-1. Dr. Bomi Joseph's webinar: CBD can be extracted from hops
+1. Dr. Bomi Joseph's webinar: CBD cannabis can be extracted from hops

 June 28, 2018.
-A webinar is posted on the Kannaway website, marketing legal cannabis products.
-It is a company that defines itself as the first publicly traded cannabis direct sales company in the United States.
+A webinar is posted on Kannaway's website, marketing legal cannabis-derived products.
+It is a company defining itself as the first publicly traded cannabis direct sales company in the United States.

 The webinar page has since been removed from their website, but we were able to view a copy.